roam-ai/roam-js/README.md

 ```

 ## Setting up callback function
 Once initialized, we recommend setting up a callback function.
-This callback function will be called once you receive any location data from our backend.
+This callback function will be called once you receive any data from our backend.
+We provide 3 parameters for callback function in the following order
+1. message : Actual message sent from the server
+2. messageType: locations or events message type
+3. userID: the userID to which the location or event belongs.
 ```
-var callback = function(data){
+var callback = function(data, messageType, user){
-    console.log(data)
+    console.log(data, messageType, user)
 }
 client.setCallback(callback)
 ```